Developer docs / Secrets & BYOK

 SDK-only keys (the default)

 This isn't a convention agents have to follow.
 It's enforced by the deploy validator and the runtime.
-The four cases:
+The three cases:

 DeclarationSDK-only?Where the key lives